János Pach: Research

 Some of Pach's most-cited research work concerns the combinatorial complexity of families of curves in the plane and their applications to motion planning problems the maximum number of k-sets and halving lines that a planar point set may have, crossing numbers of graphs, embedding of planar graphs onto fixed sets of points, and lower bounds for epsilon-nets.

 Awards and honors

-Pach received the Grünwald Medal of the János Bolyai Mathematical Society (1982), the Ford Award from the Mathematical Association of America (1990), and the Alfréd Rényi Prize from the Hungarian Academy of Sciences (1992).
+Pach received the Grünwald Medal of the János Bolyai Mathematical Society (1982), the Lester R. Ford Award from the Mathematical Association of America (1990), and the Alfréd Rényi Prize from the Hungarian Academy of Sciences (1992).
 He was an Erdős Lecturer at Hebrew University of Jerusalem in 2005.

 In 2011 he was listed as a fellow of the Association for Computing Machinery for his research in computational geometry.

 In 2014 he was elected as a member of Academia Europaea, and in 2015 as a fellow of the American Mathematical Society "for contributions to discrete and combinatorial geometry and to convexity and combinatorics."

 In 2022 he was elected corresponding member of the Hungarian Academy of Sciences.